quicwg/base-drafts/draft-ietf-quic-transport.md

 If the packet is an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.

+If the server currently doesn't accept any new connections, it SHOULD send a SERVER_BUSY error code.
+A client that receives this error code SHOULD NOT immediately try to reconnect to this server.

 If the packet is a 0-RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial